Transparent dark purple Travel Guide by Insurte logo

 What can be used as proof of accommodation

-As long as you have accommodations secured, there are several types of documents you can provide as proof for your Schengen visa application.
-Do note, make sure to follow the directions and guidelines you receive from the visa application center/consulate.
+As long as you have accommodations booked/ready, there are several types of documents you can use as proof in your Schengen visa application.

 How to get proof of accommodation for your Schengen visa

-While some documents have strict criteria when it comes to your Schengen visa application, others have a little bit more flexibility.
-Generally speaking, Schengen authorities just want to see that you have a legitimate place to stay while you’re in the Schengen area.
+Schengen authorities want to see that you have a legitimate place to stay while you’re in the Schengen area.

 There are a few ways that you can get proof of accommodation, including: